Sleep and bedtime routines: for children and teenagers

 As their daytime routine changes, it’s important that they are able to cope with a day without sleep.
 While naps are not needed, they still need around 11-12 hours of sleep every night to make memories and process all the experiences they’re having.

 For more guidance take a look at the NHS website.

 There is a (lazy) stereotype that teenagers are just… lazy.
 In reality, their bodies – and brains – need a lot of sleep.

-Changes during puberty mean teenagers’ body clocks are different to that of younger children and adults, setting them up to be more alert later in the day.
+Changes during puberty mean teenagers’ body clocks are different to younger children and adults', setting them up to be more alert later in the day.
 This helps explain why they are often so tired and grumpy in the morning, as the day starts at a time when their bodies should still be sleeping.

 Teenagers should get around 9 hours sleep every night.
 Unfortunately, today’s young people get around 7.5 hours on average.

 24/7 access to screens and social media may be having a harmful impact on our teenagers’ sleep.

 Some studies have found that not enough, or poor quality of sleep over a long period can cause obesity, stress, hinder learning and concentration and contribute to mental health issues.

 - What really helps is a steady routine – maintain your usual bedtime routine for your kids, or if you haven’t had one before, now is a good time to introduce one.